ciantudur/wfaplot/README.md

 # wfaplot
-R package for applying the WFA style guide to ggplot charts
+R package for applying the WFA style guide to ggplot charts.
+Test